 When you have toenail fungus, one of the last things you want to do is cover up your nails with polish.
 But what if there was a breathable nail polish that could help treat your fungus?

 There are a few different brands that make breathable nail polishes, and they all work in slightly different ways.
 Some contain anti-fungal ingredients that help to kill the fungus directly, while others create a barrier that prevents the fungus from spreading.

 Breathable nail polishes are generally safe to use, but it’s always a good idea to check with your doctor first before using any new product on your skin.
 If you’re already using an anti-fungal medication, you may want to consult with your doctor before using breathable nail polish.
 Be sure that the two products won’t interact in any way.

+So, can you wear nail polish while treating toenail fungus.
 Wearing nail polish while treating toenail fungus may not be the best idea, as it can prevent the treatment from getting to the nails.
 However, if you are determined to wear nail polish, there are a few things you can do to make sure your nails are still getting the treatment they need.